openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Verifier can use one of the following mechanisms to invoke a Wallet:

 - Custom URL scheme as an `authorization_endpoint` (for example, `openid4vp://` as defined in (#openid4vp-scheme))
-- Domain-bound Universal Links/App link as an `authorization_endpoint`
+- URL (including Domain-bound Universal Links/App link) as an `authorization_endpoint`

-- no specific `authorization_endpoint`, End-User scanning a QR code with Authorization Request using a manually opened Wallet, instead of an arbitrary camera application on a user-device (neither custom URL scheme nor Universal/App link is used)
+For a cross device flow, either of the URL options MAY be presented as a QR code for the End-User to scan using a wallet or an arbitrary camera application on a user-device.

+The Wallet can also be invoked from the web or a native app using the Digital Credentials API as described in (#dc_api).

 # Wallet Metadata (Authorization Server Metadata) {#as_metadata_parameters}